Damzwan/sketchmate/docs/FEED.md

 ## Known limitations

-- **Connection posts are not suppressed.** Only discovery consults the seen ledger.
-If your mates post rarely, For You will keep showing their latest drawing at the top.
-Arguably correct — but if it becomes a complaint, the fix is to apply the demote factor (not the hard suppression) to the connection tier too.
 - **Suppression is impression-based, so it depends on the client reporting.**
   A client that never calls `/post/views` gets no suppression at all.
 It fails open, which is the right direction, but it is not authoritative.